 What is Embodiment?

-Within the mind-body community, there is a term that is dropped often: “embodiment”.
-Embodiment practices.
-Embodiment community.
+Within the mind-body, sexuality, and body justice communities, there is a term that is often mentioned: “embodiment”.
+As in, embodiment practices and embodiment community.
 But what IS it?

-From my years of practice in yoga and energy healing: Embodiment is the coming home (or as I like to say hOMe) to your body.
-It is the recognition of the divinity within your physical form, the inherent power and majesty of your physicality, and the mirroring of your body to the earth, your body to other beings, your body (microcosm) to greater dimension (macrocosm).
-Embodiment practices therefore cultivate self-acceptance and love and compassion toward self and all.
+Embodiment is the recognition of the divinity and life force (eros, kundalini, chi, etc) within physical form, the inherent power and majesty of physicality, and the mirroring of body to the earth, body to other beings, body (microcosm) to greater dimension (macrocosm) – your body and that of others.
+Embodiment practices therefore cultivate self-acceptance, empathy, love, and compassion toward self and all.

 “To be home in one’s body is to be at home everywhere.
 Embodiment is about being at home.
 It is about being present, being here, and wanting to be here….Being fully present in the now and in the body go together.
 This in turn overcomes fear and anxiety.
 Body and soul reunite.
 What we believe in becomes embodied in the work of our bodies.
 As Jung put it, ‘The difference we make between the psyche and the body is artificial.
 It is done for the sake of a better understanding.
 In reality, there is nothing but a living body.
 That is the fact; and psyche is as much a living body as body is living psyche: it is just the same’” (Matthew Fox, 147)